 Vacation Village in the Berkshires

-Timeshare reviews at Vacation Village in the Berkshires
+Reviews of Vacation Village in the Berkshires

 This Condo Resort is directly across the street from Jimminy Peak.
 They have two pet friendly buildings so you can bring your pet on vacation.
 Rooms are limited.